Fees & Costs

 An important note to low-means persons.

-If you have low income or no income other than the pension, or low assets, you are totally welcome at ILLAWARRA DIGGERS.
+If you have low income or no income other than the pension, or low assets, you are totally welcome at Illawarra Diggers.
 We specifically maintain a minimum number of places for low-means residents.

 (Refer to "Information Guide for Residents with Low means").

-B. FEES AND COSTS
+FEES AND COSTS

-• One For Accommodation (Payments or Contributions)
+• One for Accommodation (Payments or Contributions)

-2. Accommodation Payments and Contributions
+Accommodation Payments and Contributions

 In addition to fees, residents with sufficient assets and income will be asked to pay either an Accommodation Payment or an Accommodation Contribution.
 Residents cannot be asked to pay both.